Post-Selection Inference for Generalized Linear Models with Many Controls: Generic Setup and Method

-Table \ref{Table:Alg2} describes an alternative implementation, which builds upon the idea of the double selection method proposed in \cite{BelloniChernozhukovHansen2011} for partial linear mean regression models.
-The method replaces Step 3 in Table \ref{Table:Alg} with a logistic regression of the outcome on the main regressors as well as the union of controls selected in two selection steps -- Steps 1 and 2.
+Table \ref{Table:Alg2} describes a second estimator, which builds upon the idea of the double selection method proposed in \cite{BelloniChernozhukovHansen2011} for partial linear mean regression models.
+The method replaces Step 3 in Table \ref{Table:Alg} with a (weighted) logistic regression of the outcome on the main regressor as well as the union of controls selected in two selection steps -- Steps 1 and 2.
+(Note that the algorithm is stated for any generalized linear model in which case Step 3 is a weighted regression where the weights are given by $\hat f_i/\hat \sigma_i$ which equals to $1$ in the case of a logistic link function.)
 This approach creates an optimal instrument implicitly.
-In fact, inspection of the proof shows that the double-selection estimator can be seen as an infinitely iterated version of the previous method.
+In fact, inspection of the proof shows that the double selection estimator can be seen as an infinitely iterated version of the previous method.
 We refer to Section \ref{Sec:Connections} for further connections and discussions.

 \begin{remark}[Other Valid Instruments] An instrument $z_0$ is valid if it has the orthogonality property and is non-trivial, namely $\barEp[w_id_iz_{0i}] \neq 0$.
 A valid, non-trivial instrument is optimal if it minimizes the asymptotic variance of the final estimator of $\alpha_0$.
-The algorithm stated in Table \ref{Table:Alg} uses the optimal instrument $z_{0i} := v_i/\sqrt{w_i}$.
+The algorithm stated in Table \ref{Table:Alg} uses the optimal instrument $z_{0i} := v_i/\sigma_i$.
 Estimation of this instrument requires that in Step 2 a Lasso method is applied in the weighted equation (\ref{Eq:Decomposition}).
-Since the weights $w_i$'s in the resulting weighted Lasso problem are estimated, with estimation errors depending upon the response variable $d_i$, estimation of the optimal instrument creates interesting technical challenges in the analysis of Lasso or post-Lasso that are dealt with in the Appendix.
+Since the weights $w_i$'s in the resulting weighted Lasso problem are estimated, with estimation errors depending upon the response variable $d_i$, estimation of the optimal instrument creates interesting technical challenges in the analysis of Lasso or Post-Lasso that are dealt with in the Appendix.
 Thus estimation of the optimal instruments poses an interesting problem in its own right.
+There are other valid instruments that we can rely on, but these instruments are not generally optimal.
+For example, a valid, yet sub-optimal choice of the instrument is $z_{0i} := (d_i-\Ep[d_i\mid x_i])/w_i$.
+The estimation of this instrument is technically simpler, and follows easily from available results.
+Indeed, assuming $\Ep[d_i\mid x_i] = x_i'\theta_d$, with $\theta_d$ sparse or approximately sparse, we can estimate $z_{0i}$ by estimating $\theta_d$ via standard Lasso of $d_i$ on $x_i$, and estimating $w_i$ using the estimates of the $\ell_1$-penalized logistic regression as in Step 1.
+Note that since no estimated weights are used in Lasso estimation of $\theta_d$, standard results on the Lasso estimator deliver the required properties. \end{remark}